 This is a hidden gem in the middle of Wisconsin, a small family owned private campground catering to families that camp on the weekends, yet keeping their seasonal families by always improving the campground.

 Our favorite part of Huckleberry Acres is the swimming and fishing pond.
 This is a large pond with an island in the center that we can canoe or kayak around, years ago we were able to beach the boats and walk around on the island.
 Our boys love fishing here because the small fish are plentiful and require little skill to secure.

 Adults might enjoy the fully stocked bar and Tiki bar where you can hear island music calling your name.
 The near-by small town offers great restaurants and cute shops.
 March might be a little early for some campers but we never miss the New Dublin Irish Fest in New London celebrating St. Patrick’s Day.

 Whistle Stop Campground is a new campground that opened in 2017 in Marshall, Wisconsin.
 Excellent customer service is the focus of the general manager and workers.
-The campground has tent sites, group tent sites, back-in sites with water and electric, and pull-through sites with full hookups.
+The Whistle Stop Campground has tent sites, group tent sites, back-in sites with water and electric, and pull-through sites with full hookups.